JasonKoopmans/StringMix/README.md

 ### To consider:

-- The tokenizer is a simple wrapper over `String.split()`.  `StringSplitOptions.Separators` which can be passed into the MixPipeline contains the characters that will be split by default.
+- The tokenizer is a simple wrapper over `String.split()`.  `StringSplitOptions.Separators` which can be passed into the `.Tokenize()` method contains the characters that will be split by default.
 This property can be overridden for desired results.
 - Proper nouns like 'Eiffel Tower' using this library would yield two tokens.
 There's really no way currently to post process the tokens, apply rules to join them, and re-pattern.
 Initial focus on the libary is on a simpler single tokens.
-Though, the capability to do what's being suggested sure would be a nice enhancement...
+Pull requests welcomed.
 - At present, it makes the most sense that tags are defined single characters.
 The library could be enhanced to use multicharacter tags to be more descriptive or to offer subclassing of tags [ex: Verb-Transitive (VT)] that is common in some other AI-focused part of speech (POS) tagging.
 Since Regex is the heart of the matching and extraction scheme thoses efforts are much simpler with single character representations in patterns.
-In their current form, the in-house handlers `MatchCriteria.RegexCriteria("^FLFL$")` and `MixActions.RegexExtraction("FL")` will likely give uninteded results.
-- Because the `Match()` and `Mix()` methods accepts Func<> delegates it is possible to accomodate custom behavior without needed to make alterations to the library.
-A caller can supply their own implemententations for handlers to these methods to achieve the processing needs they may have.

 ### How:

+The primary API for the library is accessible via extension methods that attach to the string class as well as the other model classes contained within the library.
+Several of the internal components of the library are extendable and replacable with overloads of these extension methods.

         // Define some Lexicon
         List<LexiconEntry> lex = new List<LexiconEntry>();